 Cal-IPC coordinates with partner groups across the country to develop strategy for improved national policy.
 Because invasive species are an international issue, some types of programs must be implemented at the federal level to be most effective.
 Networking on a national level also helps state and local groups share insight and experience.

-Cal-IPC weighs in on broad policy issues when appropriate to our mission, and on specific land management situations when our input is requested.
+Cal-IPC adopts policy statements that are important to meeting our mission and to communicating our position to the broader community.
 Our policy on Integrated Weed Management (below) is the basis for our perspective on local management decisions.